particle-iot/device-os/docs/build.md

 To release more resources for applications that don't use the cloud, add SPARK_CLOUD=n to the make command line.
 This requires a clean build.

-After compiling, you should see ca 3000 bytes reduction in statically allocated RAM and, ca 35k reduction in flash use.
+After compiling, you should see a 3000 bytes reduction in statically allocated RAM and 35k reduction in flash use.